MicrosoftDocs/sdk-api/sdk-api-src/content/winhttp/nf-winhttp-winhttpopenrequest.md

-Even when  WinHTTP is used in asynchronous mode (that is, when <b>WINHTTP_FLAG_ASYNC</b> has been set in <a href="https://msdn.microsoft.com/34ce8f7d-7cc3-4b38-ba6a-1247f50ebd33">WinHttpOpen</a>), this function operates synchronously.
 The return value indicates success or failure.
 To get extended error information, call
 <a href="https://msdn.microsoft.com/d852e148-985c-416f-a5a7-27b6914b45d4">GetLastError</a>.

 The